Honeymoon Road Trip Tips

 - Story time: Instead of curling up in a corner and reading to yourself, share the story with your sweetie, and read aloud.

 - Tunes for the trail: If you’re addicted to your iPod, buy an FM transmitter to play your collection through your car radio.
-Griffin Technology’s iTrip Auto fits any iPod model, so no matter which highway or country lane you’re on you won’t be without your favourite tunes.
+Griffin Technology’s iTrip Auto fits any iPod model, so no matter which freeway or country lane you’re on you won’t be without your favourite tunes.